build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

   - `GetMissingBooks`
 - Commands:
   - `AddNewBook`:
+    - Business validation of the provided book entity.
+      - Input validation (if all the details allow for processing command) is done earlier.
-    - Checking if author exists.
+    - Checking, if author exists.
       - If not, adding author.
     - Adding book with that author, no borrower, and certain status.
   - `BorrowBook`:
+    - Business validation of the provided book entity.
+      - Input validation (if all the details allow for processing command) is done earlier.
-    - Checking if book is available.
+    - Checking if a given book is available.
       - If not, returning error.
     - Updating borrower.
     - Updating book status.
   - `ReportMissingBook`:
+    - Business validation of the provided book entity.
+      - Input validation (if all the details allow for processing command) is done earlier.
+    - Checking, if a given book is available.
+      - If not, returning error.
-    - Update book status.
+    - Update the given book status.
-    - Mark user that borrowed as wrongly behaving.
+    - Block the user that borrowed this position, and add annotation in the status about the ID of the  missing book.
     - Remove current borrower from the book.

 #### Why do you want a refactor from CRUD to CQRS?